dumdums_group_wrapped2

 Food + Drink

-We took a trip to Bryan, Ohio, to see firsthand how one of our state’s most famous candies is made.
+We took a trip to Bryan, Ohio, to see firsthand how one of our state’s most famous candies is made and learn about long history of the family-owned business behind it.

 A welcoming scent of sugar hits the senses first.
 Then, somewhere beyond the roar of machines that cook, knead, roll and cut bushel-sized blobs into 13,000 nearly identical marble-sized orbs you hear it: a random pattering, almost like raindrops.